biogeokaty/biogeokaty.github.io/science.md

       src: /assets/img/work/goals.png
       alt: goals
     description: As part of my work with <a href="www.girlsoutdoorscience.com">GOALS at UC Davis</a>, I've helped develop research frameworks to study transformative experiences in environmental education in ways that center relationships, care, and community knowledge.
-  - title: Soil carbon storage and data-driven climate policy
-    image:
-      src: /assets/img/work/microbe.png
-      alt: microbe
-    description: Storing carbon in soils via sustainable agricultural practices is promoted as a means of climate change mitigation, but will it work?
-As a postdoc at UC Davis/The Nature Conservancy, I explored the role of soil microbes in building soil carbon and what that means for the longevity of soil carbon sequestered through agricultural management practices.
   - title: Peatland ecology and biogeochemistry
     image:
       src: /assets/img/work/bog.png